Distance Education: State Authorization and Student Grievance Information

 |Ohio||The agency does receive student complaints.
 Students are encouraged to try to resolve their issues through their institution's formal grievance procedures.
 If the student's issue is not resolved through this process, the agency may then contact the institution on the student's behalf and request that institution work with the student to resolve the issue.
 If the grievance involves an issue that violates the agency's standards for authorization, the agency would need to contact the institution to determine the severity of the issue and what agency action would be taken.

 The Ohio Board of Regents

-Oregon Student Assistance Commission, Office of Degree Authorization.
+Oregon Student Access and Completion, Office of Degree Authorization

 |South Carolina||South Carolina Complaint Process|